mmmago/cowboyunleashed/README.md

 **2. Please be aware that removing the 25km/h speed limit may render your bike unsuitable for use on public roads and spaces, and as such may be considered illegal.
 Please only use the app in private areas.**

 **3. Using this app may invalidate your warranty.
-Starting April 2023, Cowboy seems to effectively void warranty of bike using this app, as stated in the [terms of use](https://cowboy.com/pages/terms-of-use) (8.7).**
+Starting April 2023, Cowboy seems to effectively void warranty of users that have made usage of this app, as stated in the [terms of use](https://cowboy.com/pages/terms-of-use) (8.7).**

 **4. Please note that the app is still in its beta phase, and although any bugs are not expected to cause harm, they may still exist.**